LUNAR ECLIPSE TONIGHT, WARMER BY MIDWEEK

 TONIGHT: Variable clouds.
 Cool and crisp.
 A total lunar eclipse late.
 LOW: 34

 WEDNESDAY: Partly sunny and breezy.
-Chance of rain or thunder.
-HIGH: 62 LOW: 56
+Chance of rain.
+HIGH: 63 LOW: 56

 SATURDAY: Mostly cloudy.
 Colder and blustery.
 A few passing flakes.
 HIGH: 38 LOW: 24